 Walking can be the perfect way to start if you aren’t at all fit.

-Look for ways to incorporate more walking into your daily routine:
+Look for ways to incorporate more walking into your daily and weekly routine:

-- meet a friend for a walk in the park rather than a coffee,
+- with cafes closed, meet a friend for a socially distanced walk in the park rather than a coffee,

-- listen to music, podcasts or an audiobook – keeping things interesting is the best way to keep going.
+- listen to music, podcasts or audiobooks – keeping things interesting is the best way to keep going.
+You may be able to borrow audiobooks for free or a low cost from your local library.

 Counting your steps is an easy way to aim to do a bit more each day.
 You don’t need to buy a Fitbit, just use your phone: